Insights

 Does this strategy make sense for everyone?

 For some people, paying current medical costs out-of-pocket may be challenging.
-The deductible alone could be several thousand dollars, with fees and co-pays adding thousands more.
-But for people who are young, healthy, or wealthy, this strategy is especially appealing.
+The deductible alone can be several thousand dollars, with fees and co-pays adding further expenses.
+But for people who are young, healthy, or wealthy, this strategy is especially appealing:

-• Healthy people, with lower medical bills, will have more disposable income to contribute to their HSA.
+- Healthy people, with lower medical bills, will have more disposable income to contribute to their HSA, with fewer occasions for withdrawals.

-• For wealthy people, with the ability to pay current medical costs and fully fund their retirement savings, an HSA provides the best option for accumulating tax-free funds.
+- For wealthy people, with the ability to pay current medical costs and fully fund their retirement savings, an HSA provides a great option for accumulating tax-free funds.

-Remember no other retirement vehicle gives you tax advantages on both contributions and distributions.
-However, if you do use your HSA to supplement your retirement funds, it’s important to invest in assets that will grow over time – similar to your IRA.
+Remember that no other retirement vehicle gives you tax advantages on both contributions and distributions.
+However, if you do use your HSA to supplement your retirement funds, it’s important to invest in assets that will grow over time—similar to your IRA.
 Using cash accounts or other low-return investments will diminish the HSA’s advantage.

 Supplemental Q&A

-Do I need earned income in order to contribute to a HSA account?
+Do I need earned income to contribute to an HSA account?

 No. Contributions may be made by you or on your behalf, even if you are retired, have no income, or your income is less than your contributions.